Mike7154/plex_family_management/README.md

 I wrote this on Python 3.9.
 I'm not sure if older versions will work or not.

 How to run the script

-Update the settings.py file.
-To your needs
+Update the settings.py file to your needs.
-Run the update_library.py file in python
+Run the update_library.py file in python.
-I just have a task scheduled to run the update_library.py file once per day on my server.
+- I just have a task scheduled to run the update_library.py file once per day on my server.